Autodesk-Forge/viewer-nodejs-typeview.sample/README.md

 ##Deployment

+In app/config/config.ts:
-In app/config/config.ts: replace consumerKey and consumerSecret by the keys you requested on our [API portal](https://developer.autodesk.com/api/view-and-data-api/)
+replace consumerKey and consumerSecret by the keys you requested on our [API portal](https://developer.autodesk.com/api/view-and-data-api/)

+In app/www/scripts/app.ts:
-in app/www/scripts/app.ts: replace var urn = '...' by the urn of a model you previously uploaded with the [View & Data OSS REST API](https://developer.autodesk.com/api/view-and-data-api/#step1)
+replace var urn = '...' by the urn of a model you previously uploaded with the [View & Data OSS REST API](https://developer.autodesk.com/api/view-and-data-api/#step1)

 npm install